The A. Owen Aldridge Prize Citations 2012

 2012 Prize Winner:

-The 2012 Aldridge Prize for Best Comparative Essay by a Graduate Student is awarded to Joseph Lavery of the University of Pennsylvania for his essay “Counterarchiving Ruskin.”
+The 2012 Aldridge Prize for Best Comparative Essay by a Graduate Student is awarded to Grace Lavery of the University of Pennsylvania for her essay “Counterarchiving Ruskin.”

 Lavery’s essay focuses on a site of memory of the Japanese reception of the English art critic and essayist John Ruskin (1819-1900).
 It explores the relationship between Japanese modernization and Victorian cultural theory in a very intimate setting: the Ruskin collection amassed over two decades by Mikimoto Ryuzo, the eldest son of a pearl magnate.
 Lavery conceives the origin story of the Mikimoto Ruskin Library as an epic narrative of love, loss, and labor, situated, like any good inter-war epic, between the aesthetic ambitions and militarist violence of two empires, Britain and Japan.
 Ryuzo’s love of Ruskin, which he figures in terms which are, at different times, both highly erotic and intimately concerned with the possibility of Mikimoto’s imagining in Ruskin an alternative to his industrialist father, comes to signify the possibility of an aesthetic unification of East and West.
 Lavery brilliantly reads Mikimoto’s collection as a study-example of the “counterarchive,” i.e. as a preservation of counterhistories, a repository of illegible feelings and a site of memory.